dguest/atlas-dl/_episodes/05-adding-code.md

 > ## Exercise: Script the `docker run` command
 >
-> You might have to call this quite a few times, write a shell script
+> You might have to call this quite a few times throughout the remainder of the week, so it would be advisable to write a shell script
 > so that it's reduced to running `./run-docker.sh`
 >
-> We'll learn a lot more about what these commands are doing later this
+> However, we'll learn a lot more about what these commands are doing later this
 > week.
+So if you are a bit unsure of this, then don't worry, for now let's just worry about "getting it to work".
+> But if Thursday comes and you are still unsure, then keep asking until you are sure.
 {: .challenge}

 ## Compile this code